 Update Your Software

-Software often has vulnerabilities that allow hackers to exploit a device.
+Software on your computer or device can have discovered vulnerabilities that allow hackers to exploit a device.
 For example, poorly written code might allow a scammer to use a loophole to take control of your computer or smartphone.

 Your best defense against software and operating system vulnerabilities is to keep all software and apps on your devices updated regularly.
 Those updates will include the latest patches for newly found vulnerabilities that keep hackers from using them.